Skip to content

 Sending Messages

 To send a message, regardless of the environment or chain, the Core Contract is invoked with a message argument from an emitter.
-This emitter might be your contract or an existing application such as the Token Bridge or NFT Bridge.
+This emitter might be your contract or an existing application such as the Token Bridge.

 The IWormhole.sol interface provides the publishMessage function, which can be used to publish a message directly to the Core Contract: